 Here, Professor Andy Miah speaks about the Intel Drone Show, while at the PyeongChang 2018 Olympic Winter Games.

 National Esport Conference

 The University of Salford Digital Cluster in collaboration with the Centre for Sports Business and World Gaming Executives hosted a one-day symposium on the 2nd November 2016 at the University of Salford at MediaCityUK on eSports and the Future of Sport.

 Watch the first keynote talk from the "eSports and the Future of Sport" event held on 2nd November at our MediaCityUK campus.
 This talk features Chester King, CEO of International eGames Group.

 At our amazing facilities at Media City, UK, the University has created esport competition spaces, which are available to the student population and a wider public.

 Our staff speak all over the world about their work in esport.
 Here is Professor Andy Miah at the 2017 Global Esport Executive Summit in Korea and Dr Maria Stukoff at the International Olympic Committee Esport Forum, 2018.

-Our academic researchers are publishing in ground-breaking papers in international environments
+Our researchers are publishing in ground-breaking papers in international environments